GEMScienceTools/nrml_converters/README.md

 nrml_converters
 ===============

-Collection of standalone python scripts for converting OpenQuake outputs from NRML to other formats
+Collection of standalone python scripts for converting NRML files (as generated or consumed by OpenQuake) to other formats.

 Current Functions
 =================

-Of November 2013 the repository contains functions for converting the following:

-1) Hazard Curves from Nrml to i) Csv, ii) Matlab Binary

-2) Hazard Maps from Nrml to i) Csv, ii) .xyz (for GMT format), iii) shapefile

-3) Uniform hazard spectra from Nrml to i) Csv, ii) Matlab Binary

-4) Ground motion field set from Nrml to i) Csv, ii) Matlab Binary
+The ``oq_output`` folder contains scripts for converting OpenQuake NRML output files (hazard curves, hazard maps, uniform hazard spectra, stochastic event sets, ground motion fields) to .csv (comma separated) or .txt (tab delimited) files.

+Each script can be executed from shell by invoking the python command followed by the script name, and by one or more flag arguments (depending on the script).

+For each script, an ``help`` flag is available providing instructions for use (just type: python SCRIPT_NAME.py --help).

 Installation
 ===============